rwynx/Northstar-Commands-and-Audio-Overriding/README.md

 ![ModFolderOverall](https://raw.githubusercontent.com/rwynx/audio-overriding-northstar/main/Images/ModFolderOverall.png)

 # • Creating Your Sound
-* Recommended tool: Audacity

-Open/Add your audio as a track to Audacity and set your sample rate to either 48000hz or 44100hz.
-In Audacity, select your entire track, open the effects dropdown menu, then click Change Speed.
-In the dialog set either Speed Multiplier to 0.918 or Percent Change to -8,200.
-After that, export your track as .wav and make sure you don’t add any metadata.
+You can either use online web tools or Audacity (or any other sound editor software) Set your sample rate to either 48k hz or 44.1k hz.
+Export your track as WAV format and make sure there is no metadata in the file.

 ## • Installation
 * Basic methods apply.
 Once you are done with the mod, copy or drag the folder (which contains audio folder and mod.json) to "Titanfall 2/r2Northstar/Mods" and that's all.